grigorijk/katacoda-test-1/cnb-labs/lab-03/3-First-test.md

     module.exports = ShippingController
   </pre>

   If you run the `jest tests --watch`{{execute}} the tests will pass.
-However, the business logic implementation yet, so we need to write more tests to cover it
+However, there is no the business logic implementation yet, so we need to write more tests to cover it